 Why Choose Endodontic Retreatment?

-Endodontic retreatment can be a good option for patients desiring to keep their natural tooth.
+Endodontic retreatment is an excellent option for patients desiring to keep their natural tooth.
 Successful endodontic retreatments can result in natural, healthy teeth that function perfectly for years to come.
+Dr. Tingey will use state-of-the-art diagnosic equipment to determine you endontic retreatment is the right procedure for you.
 If you are not a candidate for endodontic retreatment or endodontic surgery, you may opt for tooth extraction.
-Call our practice today to schedule a consultation and determine a treatment plan that works for you.